 Super Bowl Fun Facts – The Big Game By The Numbers

-Only time will tell which team ends up going to Disneyland.
+Only time will tell which team ends up making the 220-mile trek up Florida’s Turnpike to Disney World after the game.
 But we can certainly get you prepared for the action in the meantime.
-Below, you’ll find an awesome infographic with our favorite Super Bowl LIII fun facts, plus a Q&A with a panel of leading sports business experts.
+Below, you’ll find an awesome infographic with our favorite Super Bowl LIV fun facts, plus a Q&A with a panel of sports business experts.
 Enjoy the game!

 For additional insight into the business of the big game, and the NFL more generally, we posed the following questions to a panel of leading experts.
 You can check out their bios and responses below.

 - What kind of economic impact do you expect the Super Bowl will have on the Miami metro area?

 - What trends do you expect from the commercials this year?
 Is Super Bowl ad time an effective investment for companies?

 - What are the biggest issues facing the future of the league economically?